-But at the weekend, thanks to tickets and a nudge from my friend Lee, we took the boys to the Family Funday at Chester Races ... somewhere guaranteed to be very busy, incredibly noisy, and due to the amazing weather we've been having, seriously hot.
+But at the weekend, we took the boys to the Family Funday at Chester Races ... somewhere guaranteed to be very busy, incredibly noisy, and due to the amazing weather we've been having, seriously hot.
 Hooray!

 We had access to the fancy pants stand but didn't fancy wearing fancy pants clothing so we donned shorts and sandals, packed a picnic and headed for the open course area with its family friendly games, music, food wagons and multiple bookies (don't think of it as gambling, more as maths homework - odds and probability form part of the curriculum, right?).